 At six years, Sunday proved the longest day of the week.
 Once home from church, the hours passed so-o-o very slowly.

-Dad napped on the sun-room divan wearing his Sunday suit pants and white shirt rolled up to his elbows.
-His tie draped onto the maple lounge chair nearby.
+Dad napped on the sun-room divan wearing his Sunday suit pants, white shirt rolled up to his elbows, and his tie draped over the maple lounge chair nearby.
 The Sears and Roebuck catalog lay on the floor, inches from his fingers.
 Mom was somewhere in the house doing Mom things.

 Oh how much more time was there before the end of the day?
 The neighborhood kids vanished on Sundays.
 All dressed for church – not for running around at the park up the street.
 Perhaps they had company?

 Sitting alone on the front porch, watching cars drive by, what would I do?
-This one Sunday I decided to wash clothes.
+One Sunday I decided to wash clothes.